KeetaNetwork/demo-fx-anchor/README.md

 │   └── cloud/                  # Pulumi infrastructure
 │       └── index.ts            # GCP deployment config
 ├── deployment/                 # Deployment configuration
 │   └── index.ts                # Pulumi stack setup
 ├── utils/                      # Build and dev scripts ├── Makefile                    # Build automation
 └── package.json                # Project metadata
 ```

 ### Key Implementation Details

 #### Exchange Rate Calculation

-The anchor uses a USD-based rate table for all conversions.
+The anchor uses an example USD-based rate table for all conversions.
+The example rates use the token name for matching, however in production usage, using the token publicKeyString would be more reliable

 When converting between two non-USD currencies:

 1. Converts the source currency to USD
 2. Converts from USD to the destination currency
 3. Applies proper precision between different tokens for the conversions

 See `apps/api/src/utils/rates.ts` for the implementation.
+For real-time rates, an integration with an external source would be required.

 #### Affinity Modes